garynewby/PianoKeyboard/README.md

 keyboard.setLabel(for: 64, text: "Mi")

 for noteNumber in 65...72 {
-    keyboard.setLabel(for: noteNumber, text: GLNNote.name(for: noteNumber))
+    keyboard.setLabel(for: noteNumber, text: Note.name(for: noteNumber))
 }
 ```